UndefinedCpp/Traveler/README.md

 #### Performance considerations
 1. `Move` creates a new object in creep memory, `_trav`, which is analogous to the object used by `moveTo()` for caching the creeps path.
 For this reason, it will save memory to use either `Move()` or `moveTo()` with a given creep, but not both.
 2. moveOffRoad() should be used only when needed.
 This function has a cooldown of 20 ticks to avoid spamming CPU.
-3. For intershard travel it is important to scout out portals prior to using.
-The more portals, the more effective.

 ## WishList
 - Intergrated quad/squad movement logic.
 This is being debated as to whether it should be allowed.
 Please send me your feedback.